Article

 The recommended measurement stack combines three layers: Search Console AI Mode data for broad trend monitoring, a third-party AI Overview tracker for citation-specific data, and monthly manual spot-checks on your 20 highest-priority queries to verify citation accuracy.

-Microsummary: Google Search Console AI Mode filtering provides baseline data.
-Third-party tools from BrightEdge, Authoritas, and Semrush add citation-specific tracking.
-Manual verification remains necessary.
+Google Search Console AI Mode filtering provides baseline data.
+Third-party tools (BrightEdge, Authoritas, Semrush, LumenGEO) add citation-specific tracking.
+Manual verification remains necessary because Search Console reports AI Overview appearance but not citation inclusion.

 The Platform Conflict Problem